Are you pregnant and have SI joint pain?

-The next exercise is the banded hip adduction.
-This movement will strengthen the muscles in your outer thighs as well as your glutes.
+The following exercise is the banded hip adduction.
+This movement will strengthen the muscles in your outer thighs and your glutes.
 To do this exercise effectively, you will need some resistance bands.

 - Place the resistance band around your knees and sit close to the edge of your seat.

-- Keep your feet flat on the floor, approximately hip-width apart.
+- Keep your feet flat on the floor, heels together.

-- From here, all you are going to do is separate your knees slowly to place the band on tension.
+- From here, separate your knees slowly to place the band on tension.

 - You should feel the muscles on the outside of your hips turning on.

 - Hold the contraction for 3 seconds, slowly return to the starting position, and repeat for 8-10 reps.